Reception Open Days for September 2022

 Where the offer of places to all the applicants in any of the sub-categories listed above would still lead to oversubscription, the places up to the admission number will be offered to those living nearest to the school.

-If you want to apply for a place in the Reception class at St Patrick’s Catholic Primary School in the school year 2021/2022 you must complete an application for the Local Education Authority.
+If you want to apply for a place in the Reception class at St Patrick’s Catholic Primary School you must complete an application for the Local Education Authority.
 This is done via their eAdmissions website

 You must also complete a School application form obtainable only from the School Office.
 If you are a practising Catholic, please ask your priest for a completed Certificate of Catholic Practice.
 Please then return the school form and Certificate of Catholic Practice to the school office by the closing date.
 Parents will be notified of the outcome of their application by the Borough.